Okeanos/dotfiles-windows/ssh-setup.md

 ## BitWarden

-[BitWarden](https://bitwarden.com) is a freemium solution similar to 1Password but [does not](https://community.bitwarden.com/t/implement-ssh-agent-protocol/833) offer SSH Agent integration at this time (2023-02-13) on its own.
-There are some workarounds for that such as [Bitwarden SSH Agent](https://github.com/joaojacome/bitwarden-ssh-agent), though.
-I have no experience with this, either.
+[BitWarden](https://bitwarden.com) is a freemium solution similar to 1Password and [does](https://bitwarden.com/help/ssh-agent/) offer SSH Agent integration as well (version 2025.1.2 or newer).

 ## Windows OpenSSH in WSL and WSL 2